ybriffa/docs/pages/cloud/public-cloud/create_and_configure_an_additional_disk_on_an_instance/guide.en-sg.md

 /dev/vdb1: UUID="2e4a9012-bf0e-41ef-bf9a-fbf350803ac5" TYPE="ext4" PARTUUID="95c4adcc-01"
 ```

-You can now use the block ID to change the /etc/fstab file.
+And now you can use the block ID to change the /etc/fstab file.

 ```
 admin@serveur-1:~$ vim /etc/fstab